How can mediation become long term?

 In normal circumstances money is likely to be one of the top items on the agenda.

 However, in a repeated mediation process it is unlikely that either side will want to concede a specific sum until they know what the final cost will be and have had time to decide the precise extent of their loss or liability.
 Use of a memorandum of understanding is therefore likely to be couched in terms that set up the methodology of calculation rather than the precise sum.

 Another problem in trying to agree a final solution is the question of liability.
-A developer or contractor might shoot from the hip at the architect or engineer, but frequently, things have gone wrong as a result of cumulative small difficulties rather than a blatant error.
-It may therefore be necessary to bring in several parties to the mediation in order to enable each to set out his case.
+A developer or contractor or insurer might shoot from the hip at the architect or engineer, but frequently, things have gone wrong as a result of cumulative small difficulties rather than a blatant error.
+A dispute relating to a large contract therefore inevitably involves multiple parties.

 A single, continuing mediation

-Another common situation that requires continuing mediation is when one or more of the parties is unable to attend, or apply himself or herself continuously.
+Another common situation requiring continuing mediation is when one or more of the parties is unable to attend, or apply himself or herself continuously.
 The reason for long interruptions could be absolutely anything.
 Your mediator should be perfectly happy to extend the mediation time in whatever way you require to cover either single or repeated interruptions.